Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 You could argue that this is marginally less safe than a hanging wall stand – and its not as safe as your case, of course, but it’s a lot safer than free-standing on the wall or lying on the floor.

 And it’s the easiest access – maybe just a fraction longer/more difficult than picking up a freestanding guitar, depending on the style of the stand, but there’s so little in it.
 And the extra protection for your guitar far outweighs that speed of access, in my opinion.

 So, you get a good balance of protection and ease of access with this option, as you do with a wall stand.

 So overall, I would go for a stand (be it wall or floor) over a case or freestanding the guitar.
 I find it provides the best balance between Protection and Ease of Access.

 For any of the options outside of the case, this means having a humidity-controlled room to store your guitar in.
 If you are storing in your case, there are other ways (e.g. humidipak) to keep your guitar in the right humidity.
-Check out the link below for more on humidity control.

 How do you store your guitar?
 Any comments, tips or questions welcome in the comments section below.